valproic acid (Oral route)Pronunciation

 Uses For valproic acid

-Valproic acid is used alone or together with other medicines to control certain types of seizures (convulsions) in the treatment of epilepsy. valproic acid is an anticonvulsant that works in the brain tissue to stop seizures.
+Valproic acid is used to treat certain types of seizures (epilepsy). valproic acid is an anticonvulsant that works in the brain tissue to stop seizures.

 Valproic acid is also used to treat the manic phase of bipolar disorder (manic-depressive illness), and helps prevent migraine headaches.